hschne/rails-mini-profiler/README.md

 Rails performance profiling, made simple.

 ## What's this?

 Rails Mini Profiler is a fully-featured, simple performance profiler for your Rails applications.
 It is heavily inspired
-by [Rack Mini Profiler](https://github.com/MiniProfiler/rack-mini-profiler), and aims at extending it's functionality while being dead simple to use.
+by [Rack Mini Profiler](https://github.com/MiniProfiler/rack-mini-profiler), and aims at extending its functionality while being dead simple to use.

 ## Getting Started